libp2p/rust-libp2p/interop-tests/README.md

 To test the interop with other versions do something similar, except replace one of these nodes with the other version's interop test.

-# Running this test with webtransport dialer in browser
+# Running this test with webtransport and webrtc dialer in browser

 To run the webtransport test from within the browser, you'll need the `chromedriver` in your `$PATH`, compatible with your Chrome browser.